 The importance of variations in the strength of the SAA in forcing Atlantic Niño and Niña events leads to the question of what drives the SAA variability.
 The variability of sea level pressure in the South Atlantic has been found to be largely independent of that in other ocean basins.
 Richter et al. (2014) suggest that modulations in the SAA might be linked to a shift in the Atlantic ITCZ.
-Sterl and Hazeleger (2003) show that the correlation between SLP anomalies in the SAA region and elsewhere is small everywhere outside the South Atlantic and conclude that the SAA variability is not related to the North Atlantic Oscillation (NAO) and only weakly related to the Pacific El Niño - Southern Oscillation (ENSO).
-Colberg et al. (2004) on the other hand suggest that ENSO does have an influence on the South Atlantic.
-Also Mo and Häkkinen (2001) and Huang (2004) describe an El Niño influence on the South Atlantic via the Pacific-South American (PSA) pattern.
-Composites of December-January-February (DJF) tropical Pacific SST anomalies for the strong connection years defined in section 3.c show that warm strong connection years tend to be associated with Pacific La Niña conditions while cold strong connection years tend to occur during Pacific El Niño conditions (Fig. 13).
-The relation is however not completely consistent for DJF before the strong connection year events in summer.
-Two of the warm events were preceded by La Niña and two by El Niño while two of the cold events were preceded by El Niño and two by neutral conditions in the tropical Pacific.
-There is no significant correlation between Nino3 (150°W to 90°E, 5°S to 5°N) SST anomalies and the SAA index for both Nino3 SSTAs leading and lagging the SAA index by 0 to 12 months.
-Composites of southern hemisphere 500hPa geopotential height anomalies for the strong connection years also do not indicate an obvious relation to ENSO forcing (not shown).
+Sterl and Hazeleger (2003) show that the correlation between SLP anomalies in the SAA region and elsewhere is small everywhere outside the South Atlantic and conclude that the SAA variability is not related to the North Atlantic Oscillation (NAO) and only weakly related to the Pacific ENSO.
+Colberg et al. (2004), on the other hand, suggest that ENSO does have an influence on the South Atlantic.
+Also, Mo and Häkkinen (2001) and Huang (2004) describe an El Niño influence on the South Atlantic via the Pacific-South American (PSA) pattern.
+Composites of December-February (DJF) tropical Pacific SST anomalies for the strong connection years defined in section 3c show that warm strong connection years tend to be associated with Pacific La Niña conditions while cold strong connection years tend to occur during Pacific El Niño conditions (Fig. 13).
+The relation is, however, not completely consistent for DJF before the strong connection year events in summer.
+Two of the warm events were preceded by La Niña and two were preceded by El Niño, while two of the cold events were preceded by El Niño and two were preceded by neutral conditions in the tropical Pacific.
+There is no significant correlation between Niño-3 (5°S- 5°N, 150°W-90°E) SST anomalies and the SAA index for both Niño-3 SSTAs leading and lagging the SAA index by 0-12 months.
+Composites of Southern Hemisphere 500-hPa geopotential height anomalies for the strong connection years also do not indicate an obvious relation to ENSO forcing (not shown).
 While these results do not suggest a major role for ENSO influence on variations of the South Atlantic anticyclone, at least not in years in which variations in the SAA translates into EEA SST anomalies, the connection might be stronger during other El Niño years and for other seasons.
-Mo and Häkkinen note that the relationship between ENSO and SSTAs in the South Atlantic is highly seasonally dependent and strongest in September to November.
-As our analysis is focusing on years with anomalous conditions in the South Atlantic in February to July, we might not capture these signals.
+Mo and Häkkinen note that the relationship between ENSO and SSTAs in the South Atlantic is highly seasonally dependent and strongest in September-November.
+As our analysis is focusing on years with anomalous conditions in the South Atlantic in February-July, we might not capture these signals.